tnc-ny-science/NYC_GRTA_PriorityCDMap/README.md

  ## Where to find it and how to use

- This tool is avaialble live, embedded in [the NYC Green Roof Roof Researchers Alliance Website]() [Fill this in].
-A full-page version is also available at [to be filled in]()
+ This tool is avaialble live, embedded in the the portion of [the NYC Green Roof Roof Researchers Alliance Website focused on financing options](https://www.greenroofsnyc.com/financingoptions).
+A full-page version is also available [here](https://tnc-ny-science.github.io/NYC_GRTA_PriorityCDMap/)

  Users can also download or clone this repository and run a local http-server (e.g., via [NPM http-server](https://www.npmjs.com/package/http-server)) to run a functional version of this tool locally.